Jack Jenkins (English footballer)

-Jack Jenkins (born 26 November 2001) is an English professional footballer who plays as a midfielder for club FC Halifax Town.
+Jack Jenkins (born 26 November 2001) is an English professional footballer who plays as a midfielder for Bedford Town on loan from club FC Halifax Town.

 Career

 After playing for Garforth Villa at youth level, and coming through Leeds United's academy, Jenkins signed a two-year scholarship with the club in April 2018.
 Jenkins signed his first professional contract on 15 January 2019, with the contract lasting until the summer of 2021.
 He signed a new contract in November 2019, lasting until summer 2023.
 He played for Leeds United U21s against Barrow in the EFL Trophy on 5 October 2020.
 He was first named on the Leeds bench on 7 November 2020 for a fixture against Crystal Palace.
 Jenkins made his senior Leeds debut on 10 January 2021 in the 3–0 FA Cup third round defeat against Crawley Town as a half-time substitute.
 On 8 September 2023, Jenkins joined Scunthorpe United on loan until January 2024.

 On 31 January 2024, Jenkins joined National League club FC Halifax Town on a permanent deal.

+In March 2026, Jenkins joined National League North club Bedford Town on a one-month loan.

+On 5 May 2026, Halifax announced they would be releasing the player.